Labyrinth Guide

 Spinning Blades

-Use Flame Dash and walk alongside a wall or the edge to avoid getting hit by two or more of them simultaneously!
-Most importantly, if you can't avoid them entirely, don't run along their path and instead rush right through them as they approach you to minimise the damage you take.
+Counter Spinning Blades using Flame Dash and walk alongside a wall or the edge to avoid getting hit by two or more of them simultaneously!
+Most importantly, if you can't avoid them entirely, don't run along their path and instead rush right through them as they approach you to minimize the damage you take.

 Furnace